Usage & Examples

 -

-// NBTrilinearVisualizer.h : 51 public: virtual void DrawVisualization( const UActorComponent* Component, const FSceneView* View, FPrimitiveDrawInterface* PDI ) override;
+DrawVisualization// NBTrilinearVisualizer.h : 51 public: virtual void DrawVisualization( const UActorComponent* Component, const FSceneView* View, FPrimitiveDrawInterface* PDI ) override; -

-// NBTrilinearVisualizer.h : 55 public: virtual void EndEditing() override;
+EndEditing// NBTrilinearVisualizer.h : 55 public: virtual void EndEditing() override; -

 Arguments